munozu/curriculum-vitae/README.md

 ## Employment history

-### Deltatre | Senior UI Developer | 2018 - present
+### Deltatre | Senior Software Engineer | 2018 - present
 __mtribes__, a Saas solution that enables realtime analytics driven user experiences.
 - Provided code review, mentoring and guidance
+- Built UI components in isolation with Storybook
+- Tested UI components manually and written unit tests with Jest
+- Improved the rendering performance of a page with a large number of components.
+- Refactored complex nested dropdown menu system
 - Written documentation detailing React performance best practices and performance debugging.
+- Architected a Page-error validation solution that is generalised and reusable across various pages.
 - Client side Apollo cache optimizations with persistent query caching and manual browser cache updates
-- Integrated GRPC service clients to a microservice backend.
-- Improved the rendering performance of a page with many components.
-- Architected a Page-error validation solution that is generalised and reusable across various pages.
 - Converted an Apollo GraphQL service from Javascript to Typescript.
+- Integrated GRPC service clients to microservices backend.
 - Provided a codegen solution for Protobufs and GraphQL schemas.
 - Mocked services to protobuf specifications to facilitate frontend build out.
-- Built UI components in isolation with Storybook
-- Tested UI components manually and written unit tests with Jest
-- Demonstrated feature work at the end of a sprint cycle
+- Demonstrated feature work at the end of a sprint cycle to the team.
-- Collaborated cross discipline with Backend and DevOps engineers.
+- Collaborated cross discipline with Copywriters, Designers, Backend and DevOps engineers.
 - Designed, developed and presented experimental projects to the wider team.
-- Refactored complex nested dropdown menu system
 - Proven ability to appropriately and creatively name things.

 ### Freelance | Web developer | 2016 - 2018